 - The belt tensioner and airbag system control electronics can be found in the centre console area.
 In order to avoid malfunctions, do not store magnetic objects in this area. - When using the rear seats, ensure that the front seat belt components are not damaged by shoes or other objects.
-Avoid dirt getting in the retractors. - The belt tensioners only actuate once, indicated by continuous illumination of control indicator 🏞 in the instrument cluster.
+Avoid dirt getting in the retractors. - The belt tensioners only actuate once. indicated by continuous illumination of control indicator in the instrument cluster.
 Deployed belt tensioners must be replaced by a workshop. - When disposing of the vehicle, observe the applicable safety regulations.
-Have the vehicle disposed of by a disposal company which reuses vehicle parts.
+Take the vehicle to a recycling company for disposal.